 - Perform and prepare legal research and court documents to present in court.

-Prosecutor Job Listings
+District Attorney Job Listings

-Pay by Experience Level for District Attorney
+What is the Pay by Experience Level for District Attorneys?